Parathyroid Surgery

 Professor Sidhu will offer a key hole operation where possible.
 The majority of patients can have a keyhole operation.
 The neck incision for this is 2-2.5cm.
 Prior to surgery, where appropriate, you may have a sestamibi scan, ultrasound and/or CT scan to localise the abnormal gland producing your high calcium.
 If localisation is possible this increases the probability of being able to have a key hole procedure.

-If the abnormal gland can not be localised prior to surgey Professor Sidhu may undertake a four gland exploration.
+If the abnormal gland can not be localised prior to surgery Professor Sidhu may undertake a four gland exploration.
 The incision for this procedure will be approximately 5cm.

 Professor Sidhu will make the incision in an existing crease within the neck wherever possible.